Conchylicultor/JobScheduler/README.md

 }
 ```

 Note that the work is not evenly distributed among the workers.
 If a worker process the jobs more quickly, it will receive more job to process.
-Also there is no temporisation mechanism so the main thread need to pop the output values faster than they are pushed by the workers, otherwise, the output queue can grow indefinitely (in case of an infinite feeder).
+Also there is no temporisation mechanism by default so the main thread need to pop the output values faster than they are pushed by the workers, otherwise, the output queue can grow indefinitely (in case of an infinite feeder).
+You can set a maximum output or input size for the queues